yeonsumia/yeonsumia.github.io/_pages/about.md

 I’m also looking for new research opportunities and would be happy to connect with others who share similar interests.</em></p>

 ## News
+- 2025.10.
+Honored to receive NeurIPS 2025 Scholar Award.
+See you in San Diego! 🌊
 - 2025.08.
 Released <strong>[TDP](https://tree-diffusion-planner.github.io)</strong>, a paper on zero-shot diffusion planning.
   <details>
     <summary>more info</summary>